22 Ways to Reduce Expenses for your Childcare Business

 - Don’t use disposable dishes.
 It’s not that hard to wash a plate.
 Using regular cups, plates, and silverware saves you tons of money over the course of a year AND saves all that disposable product from filling up our landfill.
 We have the power to do a lot to help the environment.
 Don’t think it’s not important.
 If you care about the kids you’re taking care of, care about what kind of earth you leave for them to live on.

 - Use a steamer on your floors.
 It disinfects them with the heat.
 Steamers don’t use any harsh chemicals that will get in the air and get breathed in by you and the kids.
 They use very little water compared to a mop and they get the floor so much cleaner.
 Steamers save time and energy as well as resources.
 Click here to see more about steamers.

 - Don’t waste wipeys.
 I KNOW that when you need several wipes for one diaper, you NEED them.
 Consider wiping their hands and face first and then starting on the poopy diaper.
 Wipe as much of the doodie off as you can with the diaper to cut down on wipes needed.
 Get good quality wipes like Huggies that get a lot of it off with one pass so you don’t have to use 40 to get the job done.
+Or you can make cloth own baby wipes.
 Use as few as you can, but as many as you have to.
 You gotta do what you gotta doo doo.

 - Buy in bulk.
 The prices are less and you will be throwing less plastic into the landfill in packaging.